 The American Revolution, not the bloody conflict between North and South in the 1860s, was the nation’s first civil war.
 The decision by the colonies to break away from England and its empire was by no means a unanimous one.
 “Somewhere between 20 and 30 percent of the population retained their loyalty to the crown,” notes the Library of Congress, while committed Patriots — those in favor of independence — accounted for about 40 percent.
 (As in nearly every conflict, a sizable fraction in the middle preferred not to take sides and just wanted to be left alone.)

 By some estimates, there were as many as 100,000 active Loyalists in the United States during the Revolution.
-Many of them readily enlisted to fight on England’s side.
+Many of them readily enlisted on England’s side.
 According to “Tories,” Thomas B. Allen’s 2010 history of the Americans who fought alongside the British during the Revolutionary War, Loyalists took part in more than 500 military encounters between the battles of Lexington and Concord in 1775 and the final skirmishes in 1782.
 Their allegiance to the king was not mere contrarianism.
 They deeply opposed the Patriot cause and were no less willing than Washington’s troops or the signers of the Declaration to risk their lives, their fortunes, and their sacred honor in defense of their beliefs.

-Many became refugees.
+A great number of them became refugees.
 When the military occupation of Boston ended in March 1776 with the evacuation of the British forces, some 1,100 Boston Loyalists and their families were forced to go with them.
 Abigail Adams, watching from her farm at the foot of Penn’s Hill, witnessed the departure of what she called the “largest fleet ever seen in America.”
 The ships carried away much of the population of Boston’s North End, permanently changing the character of what had been a keenly Loyalist neighborhood.
 Many of the American dissenters fled to Nova Scotia or the West Indies; others sailed, unwillingly, to England.
 Few ever saw their homes again.

 This Fourth of July arrives amid an atmosphere of bitter political and ideological turmoil in the United States.
 From deep within their respective echo chambers, left-wing and right-wing Americans, egged on by shameless politicians, shallow celebrities, and media demagogues, hurl invective at anyone who doesn’t share their priorities or vote the way they do.
 Not for the first time in our history, countless Americans have abandoned any effort to disagree without being disagreeable, to debate those with an opposing worldview rather than demonize them.